PONTIAC Builds Excitement!

 The car launches hard at the drag strip, yet it still has the complete factory WS6 suspension which was designed for superior road handling.
 The only modification is 4 Koni shocks and one extra full length leaf on each side in the rear suspension.

-I made some changes to the car that return it to looking more like it did when new.
+I retired the car from track use and made some changes to return it to looking more like it did when new.
 The Edelbrock Performer RPM manifold was replaced by a highly modified Pontiac aluminum intake - click on the photo to see the modifications.

-This allows the use of the factory air cleaner and shaker assembly, installed on the car it's looking like more of a sleeper :)
+This allows the use of the factory air cleaner and shaker assembly

 In June of 2016 I replaced the front springs with a set from Pro-Touring and it finally has the correct stance.